grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

 ## Step 4: Smoke test: find a Trace

-Now that we've configured zero-code instrumentation on our application, and are collecting OpenTelemetry signals with a collector (Grafana Alloy), let's check that everything is working by performing a quick "smoke test".
-Let's find a Trace in Grafana Cloud:
+We've configured zero-code OpenTelemetry instrumentation for our application, and we are collecting signals with a collector (Grafana Alloy).

+Now let's check that everything is working by performing a quick "smoke test".
+Let's find a trace in Grafana Cloud:

 1. Go to your Grafana Cloud instance.